kamalbuilds/DaoVerse-Solana/README.md

+# DaoVerse - Simplify DAO Management on Solana

-# DAO Tooling on Solana
+A DAO Tooling solution on Solana